 When you're entering the raw feeding world, it can be a bit hectic and overwhelming seeing all the equipment you need!
-With raw feeding, there are a few essential tools required to make processing meals, cleanup, and overall efficiency much smoother.
+With raw feeding, a few essential tools are required to make processing meals, cleanup, and overall efficiency much smoother.

 An obvious essential!
 Learn more about what knives are most helpful and what to look for here.

 One of the most underrated tools!
 Shears can be helpful and easier to use for specific meat cuts.
 The Kitchen Aid Shears are the most efficient both for use and cost.